-See a doctor if you are worried or your baby:
+See your doctor if you are worried, or your baby:

 Some babies don’t need to be winded (burped) after feeds, while others become unsettled with wind and need winding at every feed.
-When winding it helps to keep your baby upright to your shoulder or sitting on your knee with their back straight.
-Some people believe that the food you eat can cause wind for baby.
+When winding, it helps to keep your baby upright to your shoulder or sitting on your knee with their back straight.
+Some mothers who are breastfeeding believe that wind may be caused by food they have eaten.

 Many babies have hiccups after feeds and winding.
 This is normal.